What Is a 401(k) Plan? Everything You Need To Know

 COVID-19 CARES Act Withdrawals

 To qualify, you, a spouse or a dependent must have been diagnosed with COVID-19 or experienced a financial consequence of COVID-19.
-You can withdraw up to $100,000 per person through Dec.
-30.
+You could withdraw up to $100,000 per person during the 2020 calendar year.

 Withdrawals After Age 59½